AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.0.21 =
+* Update users meta from WP user data in background instead of on activation - FIXED

 = 1.0.20 =
 * Compatibility with GDV2 - ADDED
 * Uninstall fails due to missing dependency functions - FIXED